constantin-kuehne/ipython-tmux/README.md

 # ipython-paste.nvim
-fast and quick execution of cells in ipython via tmux for nvim
+easy execution of cells in ipython via tmux for nvim